mui/mui-x/docs/data/date-pickers/accessibility/accessibility.md

 WCAG 2.1 has three levels of conformance: A, AA, and AAA.
 Level AA meets the most commonly encountered conformance guidelines.
-This is the most common target for organizations so what we aims to support very well.
+This is the most common target for organizations so it is what we aim to support.

 <!-- Those examples do not cover the clock component -->